josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251208_well_then_it_must_be_true_def.md

 3 years of just... nope.

-imagine thinking you got the story so good and 3 years later your admission of emissions eangst is just... there.
+imagine thinking you got the story so good and 3 years later your admission of emissions angst is just... there.

 i just...